 “It was such as release to dance at the end of the day after doing math and science for hours.”

 Choreographing for the annual senior dance show posed both challenges and excitement.
 “It was emotional and hard to choreograph a dance encapsulating everything I was feeling.
 The dance was titled, ‘No Need to Say Goodbye.’
-We had such a strong group of women, including bioengineering, biology and neuroscience majors.
+We had such a strong group of women, including Bioengineering, Biological Sciences and Neuroscience majors.
 Union has a lot of engineers who dance, who respect and understand each other’s commitments.”

 In addition to her academic activities, Bianca volunteered for Big Brothers Big Sisters, served as a peer tutor and studied at the Czech Technical University in Prague as part of a Union exchange program.
 She managed student alumni fundraising efforts, and was a Sigma Delta Tau sorority member and a Pre-Orientation program leader.

 Of her main passions, she muses, “In the engineering lab and the dance studio, I was surrounded by such positive energy.”